Jerusalem Water Supply Facilities Listed by handala Ransomware Group

 On March 7, 2026, the Handala Hack ransomware group listed Jerusalem’s municipal water supply facilities as a victim, claiming to have exfiltrated 423 gigabytes of internal files and crippled core infrastructure in retaliation for an alleged attack on Iran’s Qeshm desalination plant.

 Public reporting indicates the incident targeted Jerusalem water supply systems.
 The group posted details on its leak site, stating that 423 GB of sensitive internal data had been taken.
 Available reporting describes the operation as both an exfiltration and a disruptive attack that rendered core infrastructure inoperable.
-No confirmed number of individuals whose personal information was exposed has been released, but the nature of municipal water authority records typically includes employee, contractor, and resident data such as names, addresses, contact details, and operational credentials.
+No confirmed number of individuals whose personal information may have been exposed has been released, but the nature of municipal water authority records typically includes employee, contractor, and resident data such as names, addresses, contact details, and operational credentials.

 The Handala Hack group published the claim on its official leak portal, accessible via ransomware tracking services.
 As of the posting date, the group had not publicly released samples of the stolen data, though such delayed publication is common in their observed operations.